 Ayesha Daly (Dip Couns) MBACP

-For me therapy has been incredibly important, healing and rewarding whilst at times painful too.
+I understand how difficult starting counselling can be and will hope to answer any queries you have.
+For me therapy has been incredibly important, healing and rewarding.
 As a counsellor I hope to offer you what I have gained.

 My role is not to diagnose, advise or tell you what to do.
 My role is to support and help you explore and understand what you're struggling with.
 We will work together to find out what it is you wish to change and how you can make those changes.

-I specialise in (but not restricted to) anxiety, generalised anxiety disorder, relationship issues, depression, panic disorder, feeling sad, phobias, family issues, affairs and betrayals, separation and divorce.
+I specialise in (but not restricted to) anxiety, generalised anxiety disorder, work issues, low self worth, relationship issues, depression, panic disorder, feeling sad, phobias, family issues, affairs and betrayals, separation and divorce.

 Training, qualifications & experience

-I am registered with the British Association of Counselling and Psychotherapy (BACP) and hold a BACP Accredited diploma in Humanistic Integrative Counselling.
+I am registered with the British Association of Counselling and Psychotherapy (BACP) and hold a BACP Accredited diploma in Humanistic Integrative Counselling (incorporating Person Centred, Transactional Analysis and Gestalt approaches)

 I am experienced in loss, bereavement, stress, anxiety, relationship issues, identity issues, trauma, and depression.